angular/angular/aio/content/guide/template-syntax.md

 {@a binding-syntax}
 ## Binding syntax: An overview

-Data binding is a mechanism for coordinating what users see with application data values.
+Data binding is a mechanism for coordinating what users see, with application data values.
 While you could push values to and pull values from HTML, the application is easier to write, read, and maintain if you turn these chores over to a binding framework.
 You simply declare bindings between binding sources and target HTML elements and let the framework do the work.

 Angular provides many kinds of data binding.
 This guide covers most of them, after a high-level view of Angular data binding and its syntax.

-Binding types can be grouped into three categories distinguished by the direction of data flow: from the _source-to-view_, from _view-to-source_, and in the two-way sequence: _view-to-source-to-view_.
+Binding types can be grouped into three categories distinguished by the direction of data flow: from the _source-to-view_, from _view-to-source_, and in the two-way sequence: _view-to-source-to-view_:
-:

 <style>
   td, th {vertical-align: top}
 </style>